All Questions

 Why do martial artists “shout” in the execution of a technique?

-When I see people doing forms, participate in competitions, or break blocks of concrete or wood with their hands, they are always vocally expressive in what they are about to do.
-What names do this ...
+When I see people doing forms, competing, or breaking blocks of concrete or wood with their hands, they are always vocally expressive in what they are about to do.
+What names does this "shouting" have ...

 votes